weelone/echobell.one/.github/instructions/concepts.instructions.md

 - [`Notification Templates`], includes a `Title template` and a `Body template`, which will be rendered with `Variables` and sent to subscribers as the title and body content for the notification.
 - [`Notification Type`], when subscribing to a channel, you can choose a notification type, which indicates which form of notification will be sent to you when the channel is triggered.
 - [`Trigger`], a method for triggering a channel to send notifications.
 You can copy them from the channel detail view.
-- `Subscription Link`, you can share subscription link to others let them to subscribe to the channel.
-You can copy from or share thought the channel detail view.
+- `Subscription Link`, you can share a tokenized subscription link so others can subscribe to the channel.
+Channel admins can reset this token to revoke old links.
+You can copy or share it from the channel detail view.
+- `Subscribers Management` (admin only), channel owners can view the subscriber list and remove subscribers when needed.

 #### Advanced Settings

 - `Conditions`: The value is an expression as same as the in templates.
 If set, notifications are only sent when the channel is triggered _and_ the specified conditions are met.
 If unset, all triggers result in notifications.
 - `Link Template`: A customizable link displayed on notification records, using template variables.
 Defaults to the `externalLink` variable if not set.
 - `Note`: A channel note, visible only on the channel's detail and subscription pages.
+- `Reset Tokens` (admin only): You can reset both the Trigger token (webhook/email) and Subscription token to invalidate previously shared URLs/addresses.

 ### Trigger